pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1549-52 Linux and OpenShift

+These days I continue reading the Linux book, I learned some important file system and network linux commands, also I advanced in my Red Hat certification.

 ### Day 1548 Linux and Go

 Today I continue studying about Linux, I started to study the environment in the shell, now I know what is the use of some Environment variables like HOME, PATH and obviously the JAVA_HOME, some programs use this variables well, don't use the variables use the files reference for this variables remember in Linux everything is a file.
 Also I practice a little of Go and a sandbox environment, doing a little software exercise.